nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_qualification/index.rst

 If you want to switch to another |NCS| version for an existing product, complete the following steps:

-1. Go to the `Nordic Semiconductor Infocenter`_ and search for the SoC or SiP model you use.
+1. Go to the Compatibility Matrix relevant for the SoC or SiP model you use.

 #.
-Navigate to the relevant Compatibility Matrix directory.

-#.
-Open the Bluetooth QDIDs article and, based on the table, confirm the following:
+Open the Bluetooth QDIDs section and, based on the table, confirm the following:

    * The version you want to use must be compatible with versions of other Subsystems you want to keep for your product.
    * Relevant Host and SoftDevice Controller Subsystems implemented in the |NCS| version you want to use must be pre-qualified.